Graz

 This exchange is open to regular, full-time students in any faculty at UCalgary with a minimum cumulative GPA of 2.5 (B-).
 Interested students should have finished 3 years of study in their chosen field before the research placement.

-Please also refer to the placement list - some placements have other requirements, such as academic background.
+Please refer to the 2026 UniGraz research placement list.
+Some placements have additional requirements, e.g. academic background.

 The application is submitted online (see the Apply Now link at the top of this webpage).